-Try to strike a balance between giving practical details about the person's achievements or role within Headway, and heartfelt comments about what they and their achievements mean to you/others.
+Try to strike a balance between giving plenty of detail about the person's achievements or contribution to life after brain injury, and heartfelt comments about what they and their achievements mean to you/others.

 Don't assume people reading the nominations have any prior knowledge about the person you're nominating.
 Don't hold anything back!